njmanning212/wordle-on-the-beach/README.md

 We've added a couple of features to help you develop your skills!
 * If your guess word isn't a five-letter word in English we'll let you know!

-* Our streak system will help you keep track of how many secret words in a row you've revealed No cheating and changing difficulty or resetting early!
+* Our streak system will help you keep track of how many secret words in a row you've revealed.
+No cheating and changing difficulty or resetting early!

 * Our hint feature will give you a letter in the secret word if you haven't found it yet.
 Did it disappear with only four letters found?
 Watch out for words with double letters!